-A. Financial Reporting Entity
+Financial Reporting Entity

-The audited financial statements includes only the Building Fund of the Hemet Unified School District that was established to account for the expenditures of the general obligation bonds issued in June 2002, June 2003, May 2004, May 2005, and January 2006.
+The audited financial statements includes only the election 2002 portion of the Building Fund of the Hemet Unified School District that was established to account for the expenditures of the general obligation bonds issued in June 2002, June 2003, May 2004, May 2005, and January 2006.
 These financial statements are not intended to present fairly the financial position and the changes in financial position of the Hemet Unified School District in compliance with accounting principles generally accepted in the United States of America.

-B. Fund Accounting
+Fund Accounting

-The operations of the Building Fund are accounted for in a separate set of self-balancing accounts that comprise its assets, liabilities, fund balance, revenues, and expenditures.
+The operations of the election 2002 portion of the Building Fund are accounted for in a separate set of self-balancing accounts that comprise its assets, liabilities, fund balance, revenues, and expenditures.
 Resources are allocated to and accounted for in the fund based upon the purpose for which they are to be spent and the means by which spending activities are controlled.

-C. Basis of Accounting
+Basis of Accounting